jc-espinosa/Article_LoS/README.md

 # Structure

-1. Folder "1_Pre_processing" contains two files: <br />
+1. Folder "1_Pre_processing".
+This folder contains two files: <br />

    **1.1.
-Imputation.R**: Imputation methods mean, median, MICE, BPCA and NIPALS.
-It needs the covariates ID, LoS, endpoint, sex, age, and transversal statistics of vital signs, allocated in the csv "train_outer_dataset.csv" in the "Datasets" folder.  <br />
+Imputation.R**: Implements imputation methods, including mean, median, MICE, BPCA, and NIPALS.
+This script requires the following covariates: ID, LoS, endpoint, sex, age, and transversal statistics of vital signs.
+These covariates should be stored in the CSV file train_outer_dataset.csv within the "Datasets" folder.  <br />
    **1.2.
-Variable_Selection.R**: Variable selection with BeSS and LASSO relugarized Cox regression.
-It needs previous compilation of "Imputation.R" script.  <br />
+Variable_Selection.R**: Performs variable selection using BeSS and LASSO-regularized Cox regression.
+This script requires prior execution of "Imputation.R".  <br />
-2. Folder "2_Modelling" contains two files:  <br />
+2. Folder "2_Modelling".
+This folder contains two files:  <br />

    **2.1.
-Competing_Risk_Training.R**: Cause-Specific Cox, Subdistribution Hazard and Random Survival Forest with Generalized Log-Rank test and Gray's test as splitting rules, are trained in this file.
-It needs previous compilation of both "Imputation.R" and "Variable_Selection.R" script, and uses "train_outer_dataset.csv" and "test_dataset.csv", in the "Datasets" folder.  <br />
+Competing_Risk_Training.R**: Trains competing risk models, including the Cause-Specific Cox model, Subdistribution Hazard model, and Random Survival Forest with Generalized Log-Rank and Gray’s test as splitting rules.
+This script requires prior execution of both "Imputation.R" and "Variable_Selection.R", and uses the datasets train_outer_dataset.csv and test_dataset.csv from the "Datasets" folder.  <br />
    **2.2.
-Competing_Risk_Testing.R**: Testing of models trained in "Competing_Risk_Training.R", evaluated via Brier Score, Integrated Brier Score, C-Index and a custom version of Cumulative C-Index .  <br />
+Competing_Risk_Testing.R**: Evaluates the models trained in "Competing_Risk_Training.R" using metrics such as Brier Score, Integrated Brier Score, C-Index, and a custom version of the Cumulative C-Index.  <br />

-3. Folder "3_Baseline" contains two files:  <br />
+3. Folder "3_Baseline".
+This folder contains two files:  <br />

    **3.1.
-MEWS.R**: Calculation of Modified Early Warning Score.
-It includes training and testing of CR models.
-It only needs the dataset of last observations of vital signs, as well as ID, LoS and endpoint, named "dataset_last_observations.csv" in folder "Datasets".
-Instead of MICE, use 0 for missing data. <br />
+MEWS.R**: Computes the Modified Early Warning Score (MEWS) and includes training and testing of competing risk models.
+It requires only the dataset containing the last recorded observations of vital signs, along with ID, LoS, and endpoint.
+This dataset is stored as dataset_last_observations.csv in the "Datasets" folder.
+Unlike "Imputation.R", this script replaces missing values with 0 instead of using MICE. <br />
    **3.2.
-NEWS.R**: Calculation of National Early Warning Score.
-It includes training and testing of CR models.
-It only needs the dataset of last observations, described in 3.1.  <br />
+NEWS.R**: Computes the National Early Warning Score (NEWS) and includes training and testing of competing risk models.
+It requires the same dataset described in 3.1.  <br />

-Note: Null models are estimated in scipts from folder "2_Modelling", not in "3_Baseline".
+Note: Null models are estimated in the scripts within the "2_Modelling" folder, not in "3_Baseline".